-Say one thing but do another

-- Politicians rarely say "We are introducing an oppressive law" - Instead, they claim a harmful law will be beneficial - Nelson Mandela states in his autobiography: - Chapter 14 of Long Walk to Freedom: - "[The government] pretended to preserve what they were attempting to destroy.
-Laws stripping people of their rights were inevitably described as laws restoring those rights." - Claims of religion and patriotism are often used to introduce oppressive laws: - Throughout history, bigots have used religion to justify racism

-Say one thing but do another (cont')

-- P. D. East showed some of his research material to John Howard Griffin - See the November 15 chapter of Black Like Me by John Howard Griffin - "It shows that the most obscene figures are not the ignorant ranting racists, but the legal minds who front for them, who 'invent' for them the legislative proposals and the propaganda bulletins.
-They deliberately choose to foster distortions, always under the guise of patriotism [...]" - Saying one thing but doing another is not confined to governments: - Some businesses introduce policies that serve their own needs at the expense of consumer rights - Often these policies have euphemistic names - The following slides provide some examples
+Say one thing but do another Politicians rarely say "We are introducing an oppressive law" Instead, they claim a harmful law will be beneficial 4.
+Say one thing but do another Nelson Mandela states in his autobiography: Chapter 14 of Long Walk to Freedom: "[The government] pretended to preserve what they were attempting to destroy.
+Laws stripping people of their rights were inevitably described as laws restoring those rights."
+Claims of religion and patriotism are often used to introduce oppressive laws: Throughout history, bigots have used religion to justify racism 17 Say one thing but do another (cont') Other Tactics of Oppression Oppressive practices by business P. D. East showed some of his research material to John Howard Griffin Some companies are introducing trusted computing technology into PCs: See the November 15 chapter of Black Like Me by John Howard Griffin "It shows that the most obscene figures are not the ignorant ranting Trusted computing may give a hardware or software company remote control over computers bought by consumers racists, but the legal minds who front for them, who 'invent' for them the legislative proposals and the propaganda bulletins.
+They deliberately - This means the owner of a computer cannot trust it choose to foster distortions, always under the guise of patriotism []" Saying one thing but doing another is not confined to governments: Some businesses introduce policies that serve their own needs at the expense of consumer rights Often these policies have euphemistic names The following slides provide some examples Windows Genuine Advantage (WGA): This uses heuristics to detect suspected piracy of Microsoft software Unfortunately, sometimes WGA thinks legal software has been pirated WGA can disable software functionality if it suspects piracy This is a "guilty until proven innocent" policy Despite its name, WGA offers no advantage to consumers